quantumlib/tesseract-decoder/viz/README.md

 ```

 The `--no-det-order-bfs` flag is compatible with visualization logs.
-Just make
+BFS-based
+detector ordering is now enabled by default, so include this flag only if you
-sure `--verbose` is enabled so the detector coordinates are printed for
+want to disable it.
+Make sure `--verbose` is enabled so the detector
-`to_json.py` to parse.
+coordinates are printed for `to_json.py` to parse.

 The `to_json.py` script produces `logfile.json`, which contains the detector
 coordinates and animation frames for the viewer.